SrikanthS-IIT/IIT-Mandi-Online-Hardware-M-and-I-Labs/README.md

 - **Dr. Srikanth Sugavanam**, Assistant Professor, School of Computing and Electrical Engineering, IIT Mandi, and
 - **Dr. Erwin Fuhrer**, Visiting Assistant Professor, School of Computing and Electrical Engineering, IIT Mandi.

 The course is licensed under the Creative-Commons CC-BY-NC-SA license.
+Please also see the License and Legalese section at the end of this document.

 ## Course Design Essentials
 The course is designed to be implemented in an ‘online-hardware’ and hybrid mode.
 The online-hardware mode enables remote learning on real-world sensors, actuators and other electronics.
 The hybrid mode implies that both students present in person in the lab and those attending the course remotely can do the experiments simultaneously.